Most marketers treat lead generation as a vanity metric by chasing email addresses that never convert.

 So go ahead and put in that little extra research to know the latest trends driving your industry forward.

-You’re giving away virtual products such as ebooks, worksheets, video training, cheat sheet, and more.
+You’re giving away virtual products such as ebooks, worksheets, video training, cheat sheets, and more.

 In this scenario, it becomes even more important to help people visualize what they’ll actually get with the freebie and what they’ll be able to do with it.